cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 }
 ```

-Note that the response reuses `StoredGame` for convenience and to keep this exercise small.
-In fact, you are free to define a new type to return.
-For instance, this new type could be like `StoredGame` minus the `Index` field (as the index is implicit over the request's lifecycle).
+Note that the `StoredGame` included in the response does not need to include the `Index` field as it is implicit over the request's lifecycle.

 ### Compile Protobuf